Marta María Pérez Bravo: Work

 Pérez Bravo's work has immense personal meaning, reflecting as it does her life and beliefs, but has also been interpreted as having a broader significance.
-Her portraiture, for its extensive use of Afro-Caribbean religious symbols, has been viewed as a protest against the marginalization or folklorization of Afro-Cuban traditions, done through the artist's exploration of her own identity in depictions of her literally embodied experiences of race, gender, and ethnicity.
+Her portraiture, for its extensive use of Afro-Caribbean religious symbols, has been viewed as a protest against the marginalization or "folklorization" of Afro-Cuban traditions, done through the artist's exploration of her own identity in depictions of her literally embodied experiences of race, gender, and ethnicity.
 Peréz Bravo's exploration of identity challenges notions of colonialism, racism, and patriarchal authority as she attempts to combine the social, political, cultural, historical, and popular aspects of her own personal experiences in her portraiture.

-Bravo's work has been displayed all over the world including Cuba at the IV Havana Bienal, the V Istanbul Biennial in Turkey and the Kwangju Biennale in South Korea.
-Her work has been also included in many museum exhibitions such as the San Francisco Museum of Modern Art, Museo del Barrio, New York, Museum of Contemporary Art, Brisbane, Australia, Museum Fridericianum, Kassel, Germany, Muesarnok Museum, Budapest, Hungary, Alejandro Otero Museum of Visual Arts, Caracas, Venezuela, Winnipeg Art Gallery and the National Art Gallery in Ottawa, Canada, Menil Collection in Houston, Louisiana Museum for Moderne Kunst, Copenhagen, Denmark, Museum of Fine Arts, Houston, Texas, Wichita Art Museum, Kansas, Museum of Fine Arts, Santa Fe, New Mexico, Mead Museum of Art, Amherst, Massachusetts, Miami Art Museum, Florida, the Los Angeles County Museum of Art, Kendall Art Center, Miami, Florida, and the Samuel P. Harn Museum of Art, University of Florida, Gainesville, Florida.
+Bravo's work has been displayed all over the world including Cuba at the IV Havana Biennial, the V Istanbul Biennial in Turkey and the Gwangju Bienniale in South Korea.
+Her work has been also included in many museum exhibitions such as the San Francisco Museum of Modern Art, El Museo del Barrio, New York, United States, Museum of Contemporary Art, Brisbane, Australia, Fridericianum, Kassel, Germany, Hall of Art, Budapest, Hungary, Alejandro Otero Museum of Visual Arts, Caracas, Venezuela, Winnipeg Art Gallery, and the National Art Gallery of Canada in Ottawa, Menil Collection in Houston, Louisiana Museum for Moderne Kunst, Copenhagen, Denmark, Museum of Fine Arts, Houston, Texas, Wichita Art Museum, Kansas, New Mexico Museum of Art, Santa Fe, New Mexico, Mead Art Museum, Amherst, Massachusetts, Pérez Art Museum Miami, and the Kendall Art Center in Miami, Florida, the Los Angeles County Museum of Art, and the Samuel P. Harn Museum of Art, University of Florida, Gainesville, Florida.